Hema Somanathan

 PhD Students

 Kavya completed her BS-MS from IISER Pune, where she was part of various projects on plant ecophysiology.
 She worked on thermotolerance of woody perennial species for her master’s thesis.
 Currently, she is working on plant-pollinator networks in the Eastern Ghats.
 Sudeep did his bachelor’s in zoology and his master’s in Animal Science from Central University of Kerala, Kasaragod.
 He worked on bird biodiversity and ecology during this period.
 He worked as a summer research fellow at National Institute of Animal Biotechnology, Hyderabad on brucellosis, where he explored the outer membrane proteins involved in downregulation of TNFα in host.
 He was a project fellow at Central university of Kerala, Kasaragod under Dr. Sinu P.A. on floral constancy in bees.
-Sachin based in Bangalore completed his graduation in plant sciences from St. Joseph’s College.
+Sachin, based in Bangalore, completed his graduation in plant sciences from St. Joseph’s College.
 He studied the flower-trap behaviour of Aristolochia ringens for his master’s thesis.
-After graduation, he pursued an internship under Dr. Giby Kuriakose in understanding the influence of flower alterations on insect visitation in Centrosema virginianum.
-His Ph.D. focuses on structuring the plant-pollinator interactions in the southern Western Ghats using floral traits.
-Apart from these he also documents traditional medicines and recipes of South India, and also loves archery.
+After graduation, he pursued an internship under Dr. Giby Kuriakose to understand the influence of flower alterations on insect visitation in Centrosema virginianum.
+His Ph.D. focuses on structuring the plant-pollinator and cheater interactions in the southern Western Ghats using floral traits.
+He also studies nocturnal plant-pollinator interactions.
+Apart from these, he also documents traditional medicines and recipes from South India, and enjoys archery.
 Amal completed his BS-MS in Biological sciences from IISER Bhopal where he worked on pollinator competition and partitioning in sympatric mass flowering Impatiens for his master’s thesis.
 He joined the lab as a Junior Research Fellow in February 2021 and resumed his work as a graduate student by August 2021.
 Currently, he is looking into the population biology of the genus Apis in India from a morphological and molecular perspective.
 Apart from academics, he is a music buff and a history enthusiast Manish, based in Salem, Tamil Nadu has completed his undergraduate studies at Agricultural College and Research Institute, Madurai.
 He obtained his Master’s degree from the Indian Agricultural Research Institute, New Delhi.
 He has specialized in Plant Pathology, where he has studied the diversity of phytoplasmas associated with multiple bamboo species.
 Presently, he is working on the diversity of pollinators under different ecosystems in the Western Ghats.
 Outside scholastics, he’s obsessed with reading, music, and stargazing.
 Kaustubh completed his schooling in Dehradun and completed BS-MS from IISER Mohali.
 For his master’s thesis, he looked at the complexity and geographical variation in the breeding song of the Purple Sunbird.
 He is interested in the behavior of birds and insects.
 Aside from academics, he loves nature photography and astronomy.
 Sanath is an agriculture graduate with a specialization in entomology.
 His master’s thesis focused on non-Apis bee pollinators in the Western Ghats of Karnataka.
 Growing up in the foothills of Western Ghats, the croaking Minerverya frogs, and the notorious Racket-tailed drongo ignited his ardent curiosity in the natural world.
 He is interested in understanding insect and spider ecology from a conservation perspective, especially the impact of human-induced land-use degradation on ecosystem services.
 Before beginning his PhD journey, He worked with the Nature Conservation Foundation (NCF), contributing to projects involving long-term vegetation plot assessments and nocturnal insect pollinator monitoring.
 In his leisure time, you’ll often find him carefully turning leaves to spot critters and sometimes photographing them too:) Tejashwi completed her graduation in Life sciences from the Central University of Gujarat.
 Observing the invasive Prosopis juliflora in her native town sparked an enduring fascination with the ecology of plants.
 Having focused on plant ecology during her bachelor’s internship at the Gujarat Institute of Desert Ecology, she studied protein-protein interaction for her master’s dissertation at NCCS, Pune.
 Here, she will be researching on the thermal ecology of flowers and its impact on plant-pollinator interactions.
 Outside research, she loves reading about fiction and history.
+Rohan completed his B.S.
+M.S. dual degree from IISER Bhopal.
+For his M.S. project in the Tropical Ecology and Evolution (TrEE) Lab, he contributed to the pollen library of plants from the Kaas Plateau in the Western Ghats and studied the foraging behaviour of the Indian honeybee, Apis cerana indica.
+In the BEE Lab, he is interested in exploring various aspects of nocturnal pollination, including plant and pollinator behaviour; memory and cognition, and non-visual sensory modalities in bees.
+Outside of research, Rohan enjoys cooking, reading, and writing, and is an avid cinephile.

 Kavya Mohan N